 - Process monitoring - the continuous or repeatable evaluation of how teams conform to agreed processes.

-In the past, process analysis was the domain of process analysts who fulfilled analysis manually based on expert interviews, surveys or by data-crunching process information on a needs basis.
+In the past, process analysis was the domain of specialized process analysts who fulfilled analysis manually based on expert interviews, surveys, or by data-crunching process information on a needs basis.
 Each company and analyst would have their own methods, so the analysis itself would not be as standardized.
-It would not be uncommon for analysis to take up to 6 months and because of the manual nature of the method companies spending 3-5 years between process analysis audits.
+It would not be uncommon for analysis to take up to 6 months and because of the manual nature of the method, companies spend 3-5 years between process discovery audits.

 Why analyze business processes?

-Some of the common reasons for using analysing business process data include:
+Some of the common reasons for using analyzing business process data include:

 - Process discovery.
 Discover the true state of processes within a team or organization,